spcl/HTSIM/README.md

 - ```Cable-Degradation-Period```: Defines after how many picoseconds since the last cable got degraded the next cable gets degraded.
 - ```Cable-Degradation-Max-Percent```: Between 0 and 1, defines the maximum percentage of degraded cables.

+#### Cable Periodic Fail
+- ```Cable-Periodic-Packet-Loss```: Simulates the periodic loss of packets at a Cable.
+If turned on, affected cables drop y packets every x packets as specified at "Cable-Periodic-Packet-Loss-PktNr" and "Cable-Periodic-Packet-Loss-Drop-Period".
+- ```Cable-Periodic-Packet-Loss-Start-After```: Defines after how many picoseconds the first cable starts dropping packets.
+- ```Cable-Periodic-Packet-Loss-Period```: Defines after how many picoseconds since the last cable started dropping packets the next cable starts dropping packets.
+- ```Cable-Periodic-Packet-Loss-Max-Percent```: Between 0 and 1, defines the maximum percentage of cables that drop packets.
+- ```Cable-Periodic-Packet-Loss-PktNr:```: Specifies how many packets get dropped every period.
+- ```Cable-Periodic-Packet-Loss-Drop-Period```: Specifies after how many packets the next packets get dropped.

 ### NIC Failures
 #### Complete NIC Failure
 - ```NIC-Fail```: Simulates complete failure of a NIC.
 If turned on, affected NICs are failing geometrically (with parameter 0.1) between 10 and 30 minutes long.